Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Introduction

 \section{Introduction}

 Starburst galaxies are intense generators of cosmic rays (CRs), which are accelerated by supernova remnants or other star-formation processes.
 CR protons in starbursts can produce $\gamma$-rays, neutrinos, and secondary electrons and positrons.
-Whatever their origin, CR electrons and positrons can produce electromagnetic emission across the spectrum: bremsstrahlung losses produce $\gamma$-rays; Inverse Compton scattering of ambient photons produces a broadband spectrum extending into $\gamma$-rays; synchrotron emission is responsible for the non-thermal GHz radio emission.
+Whatever their origin, CR electrons and positrons can produce emission across the electromagnetic spectrum: bremsstrahlung losses produce $\gamma$-rays; Inverse Compton scattering of ambient photons produces a broadband spectrum extending into $\gamma$-rays; synchrotron emission is responsible for the non-thermal GHz radio emission.

 Starburst galaxies are observed to be luminous in hard X-rays (here defined as $\sim 2 - 10\ \keV$) as well.
 The total hard X-ray emission from star-formation typically has a luminosity that is $10^{-4}$ times that of the bolometric luminosity of the starburst, and is sometimes used as a star-formation indicator \citep{Franceschini03,Ranalli03,Grimm03,Persic04}.
-Most of these X-rays are from point sources, but there appear to be additional diffuse components.
+Most of these X-rays are from point sources, but diffuse emission also is apparent.
 The diffuse hard X-ray emission is best studied in the nearby starburst M82 \citep{Strickland07}, but a similar diffuse hard component is observed in NGC 253 \citep{Strickland00-N253,Weaver02}.
 The diffuse hard X-ray emission bears some superficial resemblance to the Galactic Ridge emission of the Milky Way \citep{Strickland07}, although that has recently been resolved into stellar sources by \emph{Chandra} \citep{Revnivtsev09}.
 At the other extreme, unresolved hard X-ray emission is also observed in brighter starbursts including the Luminous Infrared Galaxy (LIRG) NGC 3256 \citep{Moran99,Lira02} and the prototypical Ultraluminous Infrared Galaxy (ULIRG) Arp 220 \citep[e.g.,][]{Clements02,McDowell03}.
-Especially in these more distant galaxies, it is unclear whether these components are truly diffuse or simply faint, unresolved sources \citep[e.g.,][]{Lira02}.
+Especially in these more distant galaxies, it is unclear whether these components are truly diffuse or simply unresolved sources \citep[e.g.,][]{Lira02}.